-Microsoft 365 subscriptions: If you received a license for Microsoft 365, be sure to sign in and start your subscription as soon possible.
-You have 180 days after setting up Windows to start your 1-year subscription.
-There is no expiration date for non-subscription versions (such as Office 2021).
+Microsoft 365 subscriptions: If you received a license for Microsoft 365 on your device, be sure to sign in and start your subscription as soon possible.
+You have 180 days after activate Windows to start your subscription.
+There is no expiration date for perpetual versions (such as Office 2021).

 Note: If you see a different activation screen when you start an Office app, see Activate Office.

 Step 1: Make sure Windows is activated and Internet connection.

 Step 3: If your new Office product requires a Microsoft account, you see the You've got Office to prompted to sign in, select Sign in or Create account.
 (If you already sign in Windows with your Microsoft account, your Microsoft account is shown in the You've got Office, select Next.)
 If you can see the Confirm your settings, select Next.
 And then you can see the Success! and select Get started.

 (If your new Office product requires no Microsoft account, you can see the Success! to activate successfully as soon as start an Office app.
 Select Get started.)

 Step 4: Follow the remaining prompts to accept the license agreement and privacy settings.

 If your device included a subscription to Microsoft 365, your subscription will be started.

 If you signed in during the steps above your new Office product will be added to your Microsoft account, which you can access anytime on the Services & subscriptions page of your Microsoft account dashboard.
 To reinstall Office, Just go to this page.

 If you activated your Office product without your Microsoft account, you can view your product and reinstall Office from the Microsoft Store app.